genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 ## OpenID Connect SSO

-[OpenID Connect](https://openid.net/connect/) is a simple identity layer on top of the [OAuth 2.0 protocol](https://oauth.net/2/).
-It allows applications to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
-It works by connecting the Genesis application and the OpenID Connect (OIDC) provider.
-The Genesis application must be able to connect to the OIDC provider and the OIDC provder needs to be aware of the application(s) that can connect to it.
+[OpenID Connect](https://openid.net/connect/) (OIDC) is a simple identity layer on top of the [OAuth 2.0 protocol](https://oauth.net/2/).
+It enables applications to:

+- verify the identity of the end user based on the authentication performed by an Authorisation Server
+- obtain basic profile information about the end user in an interoperable and REST-like manner

+## Message flow
-Once OIDC is configured and enabled, a user can click on an SSO button in the GUI.
+When OIDC is configured and enabled, a user can click on an SSO button in the GUI.
 This starts the OIDC authentication flow:

-1. The user is re-directed to the OpenID provider authentication window
+1. The user is re-directed to the OpenID provider authentication window.
-2. The user identifies him or herself to the OIDC provider
+2. The user identifies him or herself to the OIDC provider.
-3. After succesful authentication the OIDC provider sends authentication code to the Genesis application
+3. After succesful authentication,the OIDC provider sends an authentication code to the Genesis application.
-4. Using the sent code the Genesis application retrieves user information and validates it
+4. Using the sent code, the Genesis application retrieves the user information and validates it.
-5. Upon successful validation the user is redirected back to the Genesis login endpoint with a token
+5. Upon successful validation, the user is redirected back to the Genesis login endpoint with a token.
-6. The front end starts the login process into Genesis using this token
+6. The front end starts the login process into Genesis using this token.

-### Pre-requisites
+## Prerequisites

+OIDC works by connecting the Genesis application and the OpenID Connect (OIDC) provider.
+Therefore:

+- The Genesis application must be able to connect to the OIDC provider.
+- The OIDC provider needs to be aware of the application(s) that can connect to it.

+## Enabling OIDC
-Before starting, ensure you have access to the OIDC provider.
-Once you have checked this, there are two things you need to do:
+Once you have checked the prerequisites, there are two things you need to do:

-1. Enable OIDC support in the Router
+1. Enable OIDC support in the Router.
 2. Configure OIDC.

 We shall now look at these in detail.

-### How to enable OIDC in the Genesis Router
+### Enabling OIDC in the Genesis Router

-You must enable OIDC on the Genesis Router process.
-Do this by changing the router config in your _application-name-_**processes.xml** file.
+To enable OIDC on the Genesis Router process, change the Router's config in your _application-name-_**processes.xml** file.
 The process name is `GENESIS_ROUTER`.

 Specifically, you have to add:
 - `global.genesis.auth.oidc` and `global.genesis.auth.sso.endpoint` to the `<package .../>` tag
 - `auth-oidc-*.jar` and `auth-sso-endpoint-*.jar` to the `<classpath .../>` tag
-- add the GPAL configuration to the `<script ../>` tag
+- the GPAL configuration to the `<script ../>` tag

-- make sure that the `<language ../>` tag say `pal`
+Finally, make sure that the `<language ../>` tag says `pal`

 :::note
 Adding `global.genesis.auth.oidc` to the `packages` and `auth-oidc-*.jar` to the `classpath` enables the OIDC integration.
-And adding `global.genesis.auth.sso.endpoint` and `auth-sso-endpoint-*.jar` enables the required endpoints by the front-end
+And adding `global.genesis.auth.sso.endpoint` and `auth-sso-endpoint-*.jar` enables the endpoints required by the front end.
 :::

 You can see these additions in the example below: